Getting Started with Vite: Fast JavaScript Build Tool Setup

 });

-This plugin enables Fast Refresh for React components — edits to components update without losing state.
+This plugin enables Fast Refresh for React components, so edits update without losing state.
+It also handles JSX transforms automatically — no Babel configuration needed.

 npm install -D @vitejs/plugin-vue